micmejia/bible-dump/NKJV/Obadiah/Obad 1.md

 "Oh, how Esau shall be searched out! _How_ his hidden treasures shall be sought after!

 ###### 7
-All the men in your confederacy Shall force you to the border; The men at peace with you Shall deceive you _and_ prevail against you. _Those who eat_ your bread shall lay a [^a]trap for you.
-No[^b] one is aware of it.
+All the men in your confederacy Shall force you to the border; The men at peace with you Shall deceive you _and_ prevail against you. _Those who eat_ your bread shall lay a trap for you.
+No one is aware of it.

 ###### 8
 "Will I not in that day," says the Lord, "Even destroy the wise _men_ from Edom, And understanding from the mountains of Esau?